 Realising the hopeless position they were in, the captain ordered the lifeboats to be lowered.
 Much of the lowering equipment would not function, due to a lack of maintenance and a thick layer of paint that clogged the mechanisms.

 That night under a clear starry sky the great naval tradition of “women and children first” was established as eventually two cutters and a gig were launched and the seven women and thirteen children were rowed away from the wreck to safety.
+A 19-year old young ensign of the 74th, Alexander Cumming Russell, was commanded to take charge of the women and children’s cutter and row it to safety.

 The horses were cut loose and thrown overboard.
 Only then did Captain Salmond shout to the men that everyone who could swim must save themselves by jumping into the sea and make for the boats.

-Lieutenant-Colonel Seton, the soldier's commanding officer, quickly recognised that such a rush would mean that the lifeboats could be swamped and the lives of the women and children onboard would thus be endangered.
+Lieutenant-Colonel Seton, a 38-year-old Scotsman and the soldier’s commanding officer, quickly recognised that such a rush would mean that the lifeboats could be swamped and the lives of the women and children onboard would thus be endangered.
 He drew his sword and ordered his men to stand fast.
 The untried soldiers did not move even as the ship split in two and the gallant company slipped down into the waves.

 The Birkenhead sank only twenty-five minutes after she had struck the rocks, only the topmast and sailcloth remained visible above the water with about fifty men still clinging to them.
 The sea was full of men desperate for anything that could float.
 Death by drowning came quickly to many of them, but the more unfortunate were taken by the Great White sharks.